MaterializeInc/materialize/doc/developer/guide-testing.md

      testdrive, at the moment) that essentially specify SQL commands to run and their expected output.

-  3. The long-running **performance and stability test suite**.
-This test suite has yet to be automated.
-At the moment it consists of engineers manually running the demo in [demo/chbench/](/demo/chbench).
+  3. The **orchestration test suite**.
+This test suite uses [`mzcompose`](./mzbuild.md) to orchestrate Materialize's interactions with other services via Docker Compose.
+These tests focus on performance, stability, and interactions with other systems.

 The unit/integration and system test suites are run on every PR and can easily be run locally.
 The goal is for these test suites to be quite fast, ideally under 10m, while still catching 95% of bugs.

-The long-running tests will simulate actual production runs of Materialize on gigabytes to terabytes of data over several hours to days, and will therefore report their results asynchronously (perhaps nightly or weekly).
+Tests in the **orchestration test suite** are the most varied.
+Some run on every PR build, some run only nightly, and some run for 24 hours on cloud instances.
+In many cases, the size of the test is configurable, so we can run a small smoke test in CI on every PR but a large load test on cloud hardware.

 Details about each of the test suites follow.